TomasAusinoPalau/log-analyzer/readme.md

 5. **Robust log parsing**: Regular expression ensures that only logs matching the expected format are processed, reducing the risk of invalid data propagation.

-## FAQ (Frequently Asked Questions)

-### 1. **What is the purpose of this project?**
-This project is designed to process and analyze log files, extracting key metrics such as user activity, session durations, and usage patterns.
-The system is modular, scalable, and built for efficient log processing with asynchronous operations.

----

-### 2. **How does the project handle malformed or invalid log entries?**
-Malformed log entries are filtered out during the parsing process using the `parseLogLine` method.
-This method ensures only valid logs are processed by returning `None` for entries that do not match the expected format or contain invalid data.

----

-### 3. **What is the role of `ScriptExecutionContext`?**
-`ScriptExecutionContext` provides a custom thread pool for managing asynchronous operations in the project.
-It ensures that the global execution context is not overloaded, optimizing the performance of tasks like file reading and metrics generation.

----

-### 4. **How are logs grouped into sessions?**
-Logs are grouped into sessions using the `groupLogsIntoSessions` method.
-A session is defined as a group of logs where the time difference between consecutive entries is 10 minutes or less.
-If the time difference exceeds 10 minutes, a new session is created.

----

-### 5. **Can the system handle large volumes of log files?**
-Yes, the project is designed to handle large volumes of logs efficiently.
-It uses asynchronous processing (`Future`) and scalable components like `readLogsFromDirectory` and `logsToMetrics` to ensure performance and reliability when dealing with large datasets.